stevensouza/automon/README.md

 It is important to note that Automon is complimentary to monitoring and logging tools.
 Automon performs no monitoring on its own.
 It serves as a bridge between AspectJ (which defines 'what to monitor') and monitoring and logging tools (which define 'how to monitor').

-The following diagram shows a pointcut that will monitor all methods in the 'com.mycompany' package as well as its subpackages using your monitoring tool of choice.
+The following diagram shows an AspectJ pointcut that will monitor all methods in the 'com.mycompany' package as well as its subpackages using your monitoring tool of choice.
 ![Automon](https://github.com/stevensouza/automon/blob/master/docs/automon_bridge.png).